choe220/bloomburrow/content/Species/Bonebound.md

 It is well known that [[Squirrelfolk]] have the ability to raise undead servants, but these powers are mostly reserved for insects, or for the [[Calamity Beasts]] from which the [[Squirrelfolk]] draw magic.
 The act of raising a dead [[animalfolk]] is considered taboo even among the [[Squirrelfolk]] themselves.
 Still, some practice the art, especially the [[Squirrelfolk]] known as the [[Belladonna]], a secretive order that wants to reclaim the world for nature.

-While most Bonebound are mindless servants, particularly powerful magic, or spells influenced by [[Calamity Beasts]] or Omenpaths, might lead to the creation of a Bonebound that retains its sentience and memories.
+While most Bonebound are mindless servants, particularly powerful magic, or spells influenced by [[Calamity Beasts]] or [[Omenpath|Omenpaths]], might lead to the creation of a Bonebound that retains its sentience and memories.

 Bonebound are not welcome in [[Valley]] society, and are instead found on its outskirts.
 They are most often servants of a [[Squirrelfolk]] Necromancer, but free-minded Bonebound scavenge roads and resort to monstrous banditry.